pivotal/blog/content/post/debugging-ruby-memory-issues-cloud-foundry-cloud-controller.md

 ## Tracing the Referenced Objects

 Once we knew the identities of the most frequently occurring objects, we just needed to figure out where they were coming from.
-The relative quantities of the different types of objects might be a clue: if the heap is full of a particular resource, maybe it is the list endpoint for that resource or another endpoint that we know loads it.
+The relative quantities of different types of objects might be a clue: if the heap is full of a particular resource, maybe it is the list endpoint for that resource or another endpoint that we know loads it.
 This was not enough information in our case, so we looked at some instances of the leaked classes and traced up their memory addresses to see what objects were holding on to them so tightly.

 Every time we searched for a given object address, we also found out its class using the same process as earlier.
 For example: